A. J. Meerwald: History

 On September 7, 1928, A.J.
 Meerwald was constructed and launched by Charles H. Stowman & Sons at the shipyard in Dorchester.
 She was one of hundreds of schooners built along South Jersey's Delaware Bay shore before the decline of the shipbuilding industry which coincided with the Great Depression.
 During World War II, she was commandeered under the War Powers Act and turned over to the U.S. Coast Guard for use as a fireboat.
 In 1947, she was returned to the Meerwald family, who then sold her to Clyde A. Phillips for use as an oyster dredge.
 In 1998, Governor Christine Todd Whitman proclaimed the schooner the "official tall ship" of New Jersey.
+The AJ Meerwald was originally built to be a sturdy and reliable ship that could withstand the rough conditions of the Delaware Bay.
+For many years, the ship was used for oyster dredging, a dangerous but lucrative activity that was common in the area.
+However, as the demand for oysters declined, the ship was eventually repurposed for other uses.
+During the prohibition era, the AJ Meerwald was used to smuggle alcohol, a risky but profitable activity that many ships engaged in.